wp-plugins/spectacula-threaded-comments/readme.txt

 2. The control interface for this plug-in.

 == Changelog ==

+= 2.1.2 =
+*	Fix for the autogrow text jQuery to cope with textareas that area hidden at start up.
+Previously they would have a width of 0px that would result in endless newlines.

 = 2.1.1 =
 *	Added option to override the global option for auto comment update on a post